jimboqu/CV/README.md

 [Journalism](#journalism) | [Creativity](#creativity) | [Management](#management) |

 I am a former journalist and content marketer specialising in sectors as diverse as advertising agencies to wind turbines.
 Previous companies include Twitter and Haymarket Business Publishing.
-However, as great as all of this was, I just love to writing software applications.
-So, as a result, I am set to learn to code at Makers Academy.
+However, as great as all of this was, I love to code.
+So, as a result, I am set to go to Makers Academy.

 ## Skills

 #### <a name="journalism">Writing, Editing, and Journalism</a>

 Throughout my career, I have consistently worked with other teams - sales, editors, external partners and subjects - to produce quality content and journalism.
-This has required teamwork as well as individual application.
+This has required cooperation as well as individual application.

+- Skills - SEO, writing, photo and video editing, infographics, social media marketing.
-- Experience - Marketing Magazine, Brand Republic, Windpower Monthly.
+- Experience - Twitter, Marketing Magazine, Brand Republic, Windpower Monthly.
 - Sectors - Energy, Retail, Media, Finance, and Automotive.
-- Achievements - Launched Windpowermonthly.com, which was nominated as Best Business Magazine Site by the Periodical Publishers Association in 2013.
+- Achievements - Launched Windpowermonthly.com.
+Nominated as Best Business Magazine Site by the Periodical Publishers Association in 2013.

 #### <a name="creatvity">Creativity</a>